Conic bundle threefolds differing by a constant Brauer class and connections to rationality

 \section{Conic bundles and discriminant covers}

 The central objects of interest in this paper are \defi{conic bundles} over \(\PP^2\), i.e., the class of smooth projective varieties \(X\) with a flat morphism \(\pi\colon X \to \PP^2\) of relative dimension \(1\) such that \(\omega_X\) is relatively anti-ample.
-This implies that locally over \({\PP^2}\), \(X\) is defined by a quadratic form and that the fiber of \(\pi\) over any \(w\in \PP^2\) is a conic in \(\PP^2\) (possibly of rank less than \(3\) if \(w\) is not the generic point).
+This implies that locally over \({\PP^2}\), the threefold \(X\) is defined by a quadratic form and that the fiber of \(\pi\) over any \(w\in \PP^2\) is a conic in \(\PP^2\) (possibly of rank less than \(3\) if \(w\) is not the generic point).
 These and other background results on conic bundles can be found in \cite{ProkhorovSurvey}*{Section 3} and \cite{Sarkisov}*{Section 1}.